 The young couple started their family in Sutton Grange, Sutton on the Forest, where Henry returned to working as a farm labourer.
 One of Jane’s ten siblings, George Scott, was their neighbour and Farm Bailiff, and we must assume the family connection enabled Henry to find work.
 The bailiff was an overseer appointed by the estate owner to direct and superintend the farming operations.
 His main task was to oversee tenant farmers, making sure that rent was paid and farms were well looked after.

-By the time of the 1871 Census, all but one of Henry’s siblings and their families were living in Tollerton.
+By the time of the 1871 Census, Henry and all but one his siblings were living in Tollerton.
 The 40 year old Henry was working as an agricultural labourer, living with three of four children, and tragically, a terminally ill wife.
-Their son Charles, age 10, was living with his grandmother Mary Bainbridge, also in Tollerton.
+Their missing child, Charles age 10, was living with his grandmother Mary Bainbridge, also in Tollerton.

 Henry was widowed in April 1872 and left to raise four children aged 5 – 14 years.
 Within three short years Henry had lost both parents, his wife, and eldest brother, John.